-An Auxiliary Satellite Receiver connection is supplied on the wall plate for connection to a separate satellite system.
+An Auxiliary Satellite Receiver connection is supplied on the wall plate for connection to a separate satellite system and is attached to the AUX/SAT jack on the wall plate.

 Refer to the antenna manufacturer's manual for detailed operating and safety information.